SkinnyTok Isn't A Trend — It's The Latest Iteration of Diet Culture & Fatphobia

 What makes this resurgence even more insidious, Conklin says, is that it’s once again drowning out the voices of fat people.
 “Being in a larger body is still framed as a personal failure, rather than the result of natural body diversity or systemic issues like medical discrimination and a lack of accessible public spaces.”
 She suggests turning to resources like Fearing the Black Body by Sabrina Strings or the Maintenance Phase podcast to dig deeper.
 “We all have a role to play,” she says, “even if it’s just voicing discomfort when harmful conversations come up.”

-One person who’s lived both sides of it is *Alice, 22.
+One person who’s lived on both sides of it is *Alice, 22.
 “I got deep into SkinnyTok two years ago,” she says.
-“At first it felt empowering, like I was taking control.
-But quickly it became obsessive.
+“At first, it felt empowering, like I was taking control.
+But quickly, it became obsessive.
 I was tracking everything I ate.”

 The crux of the heartbreak here is how easily progress is stripped from us, and how so many of us ignore the wider context around SkinnyTok’s popularity.
 The recent rise in far-right politics, misogyny, racism, and gender-based violence is mirrored in the hyper-surveillance of bodies — especially marginalised ones.
 Keeping us preoccupied with thinness is a tactic of oppression, and we’re falling for the same tricks once again.